ITWSDataScience/The-Role-of-Education-in-Poverty-Alleviation-A-Cross-Country-Analysis_2020/README.md

 # Team3_2020 - The Role of Education in Poverty Alleviation: A Cross Country Analysis

-## 0. Hypothesis:
+## 0. Hypothesis
+  - Hypothesis 1: The income growth of an individual will negatively affect the incidence of poverty.
+  - Hypothesis 2: The education level attained by an individual will negatively affect the incidence of poverty.
-  - Income growth affects more the incidence of poverty than education level.
+  - Hypothesis 3: The income growth will have a greater effect on the incidence of poverty than the education level attained by the individual.

 ## 1. Project Description
   - This project Rensselaer Polytechnic Institute (RPI) ITWS 6350 Final Project
   - The goal of our project was to go through the three hypothesis that we created and determine results that would help poverty eradication
-    - Hypothesis 1: The income growth of an individual will negatively affect the incidence of poverty.
-    - Hypothesis 2: The education level attained by an individual will negatively affect the incidence of poverty.
-    - Hypothesis 3: The income growth will have a greater effect on the incidence of poverty than the education level attained by the individual.

 ## 2. Data Description
   - For our data we collected datasets from the world bank databank that we believed would help contribute to our hypothesis, the datasets were: